 Now, having spent almost a month in the capital city of Belgrade (and managing to hold onto both kidneys, woo), I think it’s safe to say that I know a little more about the former capital of Yugoslavia and – spoiler alert – it isn’t as sinister as teenage Dani liked to believe.
 I visited, first as a backpacker, and then later took on a job at a hostel and tried to create somewhat of a life for myself in the Serbian capital.
 So, after spending time in Belgrade, both as a tourist and (very temporary) expat, what did I take away from this Balkan capital?

 (Note: if you’re looking for a more traditional Belgrade guide then this isn’t it!
 These are just my first impressions of Belgrade.
-For a travel guide, click here to read Sam Sees World’s post!)
+For a travel guide, click here to read Sam Sees World’s post, or head to My Open Passport for a list of things to do!)

 FIRST IMPRESSIONS OF BELGRADE